-He is also the editor of the works of Michel Foucault.
-He recently edited the French edition of Michel Foucault’s 1972-73 lectures at the Collège de France, La Société punitive (Gallimard 2013), and the 1971-1972 lectures, Theories et institutions pénales (Gallimard 2015), as well as the new Pléiade edition of Surveiller et punir in the official collected works of Foucault at Gallimard.
+Harcourt is also an editor of the works of Michel Foucault.
+He recently edited the French edition of Michel Foucault’s 1972-73 lectures at the Collège de France, La Société punitive (Gallimard 2013) and the 1971-1972 lectures, Theories et institutions pénales (Gallimard 2015).
+He is also the editor of the new Pléiade edition of Surveiller et punir in the collected works of Foucault at Gallimard (2016).
 He is co-editor of the lectures Foucault delivered at Louvain in 1981, in French and English, Wrong-Doing, Truth-Telling: The Function of Avowal in Justice (Chicago 2014).
 He is currently working on Foucault’s lectures on Nietzsche for the next series of lecture publications by Gallimard/Le Seuil.